wang-shiyu3/TravelApp_2019fall/README.md

 # TravelApp_2019fall
-A travel application based on React and MangoDB
+A travel application based on MERN stack